 The initiative is targeted at law school administrators and faculty and consists of two components:

-- The PLEDGE Bootcamp: a two-day in-person empirical methods training.
-The 2023 Bootcamp took place in April at American University Washington College of Law in Washington, D.C.
+• The PLEDGE Bootcamp: a two-day in-person empirical methods training.
+The 2024 Bootcamp will take place April 3-5 at American University Washington College of Law in Washington, D.C.
+Application is closed.

 PLEDGE Fellowship